 SECURITY OF INFORMATION

-You will only require your company email address and company code to gain access to the InChorus App.
+Where you are an App User, you will only require your company email address and company code to gain access to the InChorus App.
 Where we have given you a username, password and/or security information which enables you to access particular features of the Platform as a Client User you are responsible for keeping these access credentials confidential.
 You must not share these details with anyone, or store them in a way that may allow a third party to access them.

 RETAINING YOUR INFORMATION